 Our Past Productions

-It's Halloween in June!
+It’s Halloween in June!
 Confront your fear!
-No, not of Shakespeare, but come face-to-face with the mysterious and frightening characters (both human and inhuman) that inhabit Shakespeare's greatest works.
+No, not of Shakespeare, but come face-to-face with the mysterious and fantastical characters - human and inhuman - that enliven Shakespeare’s greatest works.
 Campers will learn what it takes to make Shakespeare really scary.
 This two- week camp will conclude with a camper showcase of ghosts, monsters, and visions.

 BE A SPRITE!

 For girls and boys entering grades JK-1

 Explore the magical characters and incidents that populate A Midsummer Night’s Dream and The Tempest.
 Developing their characters and mastering Shakespeare through song, fairy games, and mask and costume making, campers will present their fantastic achievements in an end-of-camp showcase.